MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-use-a-static-array-instead-of-the-heap.md

 The trick is that if you make a huge static array, it doesn't immediately use all of that memory when the program is started.
 The same goes for `malloc(1000000)`.

-This is because memory is split into [pages](https://en.wikipedia.org/wiki/Page_(computer_memory)) of usually 4096 bytes, where your program doesn't actually get a page until it tries to write to it.

-So when `i` is 0, the program tries to do `arr[i]`, which triggers the first [page fault](https://en.wikipedia.org/wiki/Page_fault). _This_ is what causes the operating system's kernel to give your program the page.

-Similarly, the second page is given when `i` is 4096, and so on until you run out of memory, just like with `realloc()` or a C++ `std::vector`.

-So this array acts like a vector that grows one page at a time, and explains why the RAM usage goes up by increments, rather than doubling like a vector usually would!

 ```c
 #include <stddef.h>